 The Rockville-Springdale Fire District was the first fire district to be created in Washington County after the two towns requested that the county create a fire authority for their area in 1983.
 At the time, the costs of running the district were mitigated by a workforce composed primarily of volunteers.

 “The nature of the fire service has changed an awful lot since the early ’80s,” Washington County Commissioner Dean Cox said.
-“It was virtually an unregulated activity, but because of OSHA (that is, Occupational Safety and Health Administration) and state-imposed requirements, these are really highly structured occupations now.”
+“It was virtually an unregulated activity, but because of OSHA (Occupational Safety and Health Administration) and state-imposed requirements, these are really highly structured occupations now.”

 As the viability of volunteer first responders has become infeasible, the district has been required to hire paid professionals.
 The district currently comprises approximately 25 paid employees, which, in 2017, worked on an operating budget of approximately $791,000.